Anglo-Normans: Norman conquest

-Military impact
+Military influence

 The Norman conquest of England also signalled a revolution in military styles and methods.
-The old Anglo-Saxon military elite began to emigrate, especially the generation next younger to that defeated at Hastings, who had no particular future in a country controlled by the conquerors.
+A lot of the old Anglo-Saxon military elite began to emigrate, especially the generation next younger to that defeated at Hastings, who had no particular future in a country controlled by the conquerors.
 William (and his son, William Rufus), encouraged them to leave, as a security measure.
 The first to leave went mostly to Denmark and many of these moved on to join the Varangian Guard in Constantinople.
 The Anglo-Saxons as a whole, for practical reason, however were not demilitarised.
 Instead, William arranged for the Saxon infantry to be trained up by Norman cavalry in anti-cavalry tactics.
 This led quickly to the establishment of an Anglo-Norman army made up of Norman horsemen of noble blood, Saxon infantrymen often of equally noble blood, assimilated English freemen as rank-and-file, and foreign mercenaries and adventurers from other parts of the Continent.
 The younger Norman aristocracy showed a tendency towards Anglicisation, adopting such Saxon styles as long hair and moustaches, upsetting the older generation.
-(Note that the Anglo-Saxon cniht did not take the sense of the French chevalier before the latest period of Middle English.
+(The Anglo-Saxon cniht did not take the sense of the French chevalier before the latest period of Middle English.
 John Wycliffe (1380s) uses the term knyytis generically for men-at-arms, and only in the 15th century did the word acquire the overtones of a noble cavalryman corresponding to the meaning of chevalier).

 The Anglo-Norman conquest in the 12th century brought Norman customs and culture to Ireland.